scienceguyrob/PulsarFeatureLab/README.md

 6. References

-	[1] R. J. Lyon et al., "Fifty Years of Pulsar Candidate Selection: From simple filters to a new principled real-time classification approach", Monthly Notices of the Royal Astronomical Society, vol. 000, no. 0, pp. 0000–0000, 2015.
+	[1] R. J. Lyon et al., "Fifty Years of Pulsar Candidate Selection: From simple filters to a new principled real-time classification approach", Submitted to Monthly Notices of the Royal Astronomical Society.

 	[2] R. P. Eatough et al., "Selection of radio pulsar candidates using artificial neural networks", Monthly Notices of the Royal Astronomical Society, vol. 407, no. 4, pp. 2443-2450, 2010.